Biology and Biotechnology

 Do we yet have the technology to engineer life?
 Can we control gene expression to create organisms that function in useful ways?
 Do we understand the tenets of genetic regulation as well as we think we do?
 These important questions and more are investigated by the emerging field of Synthetic Biology.
 In this course, students will explore this exciting new realm of biology through in-depth analysis and discussion of primary literature.
 Topics to be covered include the design and construction of synthetic gene circuits, synthesis of new genes and genomes, logic gate regulation of gene expression, and the latest applications of synthetic biology to advances in medicine, information processing, and the environment.
 This course will be offered in 2022-23, and in alternating years thereafter.

 These classes will serve as integrative experiences for students majoring in Biology & Biotechnology.
 The course will help students integrate concepts from other courses in the curriculum, practice skills of critical analysis, and evaluate and communicate scientific information effectively.
 The specific theme of each offering will center around a current topic of biological interest, and may include such areas as genomics, cancer, environmental problems, and synthetic biology.
-Prior to enrolling in the seminar, a student should have completed all of the BB course distribution requirements for BBT majors at the 1000 and 2000 level, or should seek advice from the course instructor.
-Topics will be announced prior to registration in the year preceding the course offering.

 ISU BB: Special Topics